mcuellar98/cs0160_graph/graph/src/graph/README.txt

 - The rest of the algorithm was done pretty standardly I think.

 MyPageRank
 - I have an extra hash map to keep track of previous rank values.
-This was used to calculate the what the current rank values should be.
+This was used to calculate what the current rank values should be.
-- array of ou
 - I made a list of all the sinks so that I could iterate over them in the handleSinks() method.
 - There's a point in my while loop where I loop through all the entries in the current ranks hash map to copy those ranks over to the previous ranks hash map before the loops ends.
 Originally I tried to just set